boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 .. note::

-    If you're using GitHub Enterprise, you'll need to add a GitHub Enterprise Server in your Jenkins configuration if you haven't already.
+    If you're using GitHub Enterprise, you'll need to `add a GitHub Enterprise Server in your Jenkins configuration`_ if you haven't already.
     You'll also need to set any *API endpoint* fields to use this server.

+.. _add a GitHub Enterprise Server in your Jenkins configuration: https://www.360logica.com/blog/how-to-use-github-plugin-for-jenkins/

 Double-check your settings, then hit *Save*.
 Jenkins will start scanning your GitHub Organization for repositories.
 Clicking *Status* in the top right should